Hot Honey Roasted Carrots

 Honey carrot

-- 6 large carrots peeled and sliced
+- 6 large carrots, peeled and sliced

-- 4 garlic cloves crushd
+- 4 garlic cloves, minced

 - 2 tbsp hot honey